 Unlike a real Christmas tree, an artificial tree comes in all shapes and sizes.
-If your family likes a natural tree, and want it to look as realistic as possible, then you should consider picking an artificial tree that is larger, wider, and have a more fuller look.
+If your family likes a natural tree and wants it to look as realistic as possible, then you should consider picking an artificial tree that is larger, wider, and have a fuller look.

 However, one of the benefits of an artificial Christmas tree is that you can find one that can fit in literally all kinds of corners and spaces in your house.
 Pencil-thin or razor-edged shaped trees might not look natural, but they do fit into that little space you have in mind.